-In Cyprus the reverse charge applies on supplies of goods and/or services by non-established entrepreneurs if the recipient is a taxable person resident or established in Cyprus, and the transaction is not exempt or zero-rated in Cyprus (Article 11 of the VAT Laws).
+In Cyprus the reverse charge applies on supplies of goods and/or services by non-established entrepreneurs if the recipient is a taxable person resident or established in Cyprus, and the transaction is not exempt or zero-rated in Cyprus (Article 11 of the VAT Law).
 The application of this reverse charge is obligatory.
 Where the non-resident supplier is registered for VAT in Cyprus no reverse charge will apply, unless the transaction falls within the scope of those described in Section 7.4 below.

-However, in addition to B2B services mentioned above, the reverse charge may be extended to the following supplies:
+However, in addition to B2B services mentioned above, the reverse charge may be extended to the following supplies, which Cyprus has opted for under Article 194 of the EU VAT Directive: